bbondy/bloom-filter-cpp/README.md

 [![Build Status](https://travis-ci.org/bbondy/bloom-filter-cpp.svg?branch=master)](https://travis-ci.org/bbondy/bloom-filter-cpp)

 # BloomFilter.cpp
-Bloom filter written in C++ for strings.
+Bloom filter written in C++.
 Tests whether an element belongs to a set.
 False positive matches are possible, false negatives are not.
 Also implements Rabin–Karp algorithm with Rabin fingerprint hashes for multiple substring searches.

 This is a port of a [similar lib](https://github.com/bbondy/bloom-filter-js) I prototyped in JS.